anderswestberg/alnicko-rapidreach-fw/src/http_log_client/README.md

 - **Buffer Overflow Protection**: When buffer is full, oldest logs are dropped with a warning
 - **Non-blocking Operation**: Log submission is asynchronous and won't block your application
 - **Statistics**: Track sent, dropped, and failed log counts
+- **Filesystem Overflow**: Optional filesystem storage for logs when RAM buffer is full
+- **Chronological Ordering**: Logs are sent in correct time order, with filesystem logs (older) sent before RAM logs (newer)

 ## Configuration